This Privacy Statement was last updated on the 4/11/2021.

 We request personal data from you on our enquiry form on the website so we can contact you about the enquiry.
 We also process personal data provided to us at events, e.g. business cards, so we can follow up on enquiries.
 We process this data as it is in our legitimate interest to respond to enquiries.
 If you do not place an order, we retain the data for 7 years.

 We store personal data that allow us to contact and pay you.
 This includes, but is not limited to, name, email address, postal address, telephone number and bank account details.
 We process personal data to meet Contractual obligations, and under Legitimate interest when you are no longer a supplier.
-We retain this data for 7 years.
+We retain this data for 7 years after termination of our working relationship.

 Job applicants and our current and former employees